Rhynchocephalia: Clades and genera

-Rhynchocephalians were once considered to be a morphologically conservative group with little diversity.
-However, discoveries in recent decades have disputed this, finding a wide array of diversity within the clade.
+Ecology

+The fossil record of rhynchocephalians demonstrates that they were a diverse group that exploited a wide array of ecological niches.
 Early rhynchocephalians possess small ovoid teeth designed for piercing, and were probably insectivores.
+Like modern tuatara, extinct members of Sphenodontinae were likely generalists with a carnivorous/insectivorous diet.
 Amongst the most distinct rhynchocephalians are the pleurosaurs, known from the Jurassic of Europe, which were adapted for marine life, with elongated snake-like bodies with reduced limbs, with the specialised Late Jurassic genus Pleurosaurus having an elongated triangular skull highly modified from those of other rhynchocephalians.
-Several other lineages of rhyncocephalians have been suggested to have had semi-aquatic habits.
+Pleurosaurs are thought to have been piscivores (consuming fish).
+Several other lineages of rhynchocephalians, such as Kallimodon and Leptosaurus have been suggested to have had semi-aquatic habits, with fish found as gut contents in one Kallimodon specimen.

 Eilenodontines are thought to have been herbivorous, with batteries of wide teeth with thick enamel used to process plant material.
 The sapheosaurids, such as Oenosaurus and Sapheosaurus from the Late Jurassic of Europe possess broad tooth plates unique amongst tetrapods, and are thought to have been durophagous, with the tooth plates being used to crush hard shelled organisms.
+Sphenovipera from the Jurassic of Mexico has been suggested to have been venomous, based on presence of grooves on two enlarged teeth at the front of the lower jaw though this interpretation has been questioned by other authors.
+The body of Pamizinsaurus from the Early Cretaceous of Mexico was covered in osteoscutes, similar to those of helodermatid lizards like the Gila monster, which is unique among known sphenodontians, which probably served to protect it against predators.
+The limb bone proportions and shape of the hand and foot bones of Sphenodraco from the Late Jurassic of Germany indicate that it was a primarily arboreal tree climbing animal, unlike the largely terrestrial tuatara.
+Other extinct rhynchocephalians with relatively long limbs such as Navajosphenodon and Homoeosaurus may also have exhibited climbing capabilities.